artainmo/ft_containers-unittest/README.md

 Fir the 'list' container we generate 162555 tests for example.

-As explained below we use threads and forks to speed up the testing.
+As explained below we use threads and forks to speed up the testing

 ### PREPARE